Robert Connell (politician): Biography

 Tensions between Connell and the left wing of the party emerged publicly when he stood up in the legislature to denounce the radical language of fellow CCF MP Ernest Winch who had given a speech on the merits of communism.
 At the 1936 party convention, Connell survived a vote of non-confidence in his leadership by a margin of 138–76.
 Connell's leadership again came under fire when he publicly opposed a resolution in favour of socializing banking and credit several weeks after it was approved.

 In July 1936, he issued a statement to the party executive and to the media revoking his support for the party platform approved by the convention three weeks earlier.
 The policy disagreement, which came to be known as the "Connell Affair" brought to a head a conflict in the party between moderates such as Connell and "revolutionary" Marxists such as Winch.

-Connell was expelled from the party in August and he promptly formed a new political party, the "Social Constructives" with three fellow MLAs from the CCF's seven-person caucus – Jack Price, R. B. Swailes, and Ernest Bakewell.
-Also joining Connell was Victor Midgely, former leader of the One Big Union, and Bill Pritchard, editor and owner of The Commonwealth.
+Connell was expelled from the party in August and he promptly formed a new political party, the Social Constructives, with three fellow MLAs from the CCF's seven-person caucus – Jack Price, R. B. Swailes, and Ernest Bakewell.
+Also joining Connell was Victor Midgely, a former leader of the One Big Union, and Bill Pritchard, editor and owner of The Commonwealth.
 Pritchard's defection left the BC CCF without a party newspaper.

-With four MLAs in Connell's new "Social Constructive" caucus versus three remaining in the CCF, Connell was able to retain his position as Leader of the Official Opposition for the remainder of the life of the legislature.
+With four MLAs in Connell's new Social Constructive caucus versus three remaining in the CCF, Connell was able to retain his position as Leader of the Official Opposition for the remainder of the term of the legislature.

-The "Social Constructives" stood 14 candidates (out of a possible 48) in the 1937 general election but failed to win any seats.
+The Social Constructives fielded 14 candidates (out of a possible 48) in the 1937 general election, but failed to win any seats.
 The party received 8,086 votes to the CCF's 119,400.

 With the end of his political career, Connell returned to ecclesiastical work, becoming Archdeacon of Comox in 1940.